mpusz/wg21-papers/src/2XXXR0_a_motivation_and_plan_for_a_physical_quantities_and_units_library.md

 # Scope

-The below tables just briefly highlight the expected scope and feature set.
+The tables below briefly highlight the expected scope and feature set.
 Each of the features will be described in detail in the upcoming papers.
 To learn more right away and to be able to provide and early feedback we encourage everyone to check the documentation of the [@MP-UNITS].